Feature Selection and CNN

 Remove Constant, Quasi Constant and Duplicate Features

-Feature selection is the process of reducing the number of input variables when developing a predictive model.
+Feature selection is the process of cutting down the number of input variables when we build a model.

-Constant Featuresare the features that show single values in all the observations in the dataset.
-These features provide no information that allows ML models to predict the target.Quasi constantfeatures, as the name suggests, are the features that are almost constant.
-In other words, these features have the same values for a very large subset of the outputs.
-They have less variance.
-Such features are not very useful for making predictions.Duplicate Featuresas the name suggests are duplicated in the dataset.
+Constant Featuresshow the same single value in every row.
+They give the model no help in predicting the target.Quasi constantfeatures are almost constant.
+They have the same value for a very large share of the rows, so they have little variance.
+Such features are not very useful for predictions.Duplicate Featuresas the name suggests are duplicated in the dataset.

-The variance threshold is set to 1%: any column with variance below 1% is removed, retaining only columns with variance above 99%.
-VarianceThreshold() is fit to the training data only, and the test data is only transformed.
+We set the variance threshold to 1%.
+Any column with variance below 1% is removed, and only columns above 99% are kept.
+We fit VarianceThreshold() on the training data only, and just transform the test data.

 filter = VarianceThreshold(0.01)